Internal Audit System

 Efforts to Improve Internal Audit Performance and Efficiency

-In order to be forward looking in preventing the emergence of risks, which fluctuate due to changes in the internal and external environment and in order to effectively and efficiently allocate limited audit resources to audit targets, our Audit Department conducts risk-based audits by assessing risks inherent in departments and operations subject to internal audits (risk assessment) and by determining audit targets, frequency, and depth according to the results.
-In addition, for audit areas that require advanced expertise, we are working to enhance the sophistication of internal audits by conducting joint audits with external organizations as necessary.
+In order to be forward looking in preventing the emergence of risks, which fluctuate due to changes in the internal and external environ-ment and in order to effectively and efficiently allocate limited audit resources to audit targets, our Audit Department conducts risk-based audits by assessing risks inherent in departments and operations subject to internal audits (risk assessment) and by determining audit targets, frequency, and depth according to the results.
+For audit areas requiring advanced expertise, we are cooperating with external institutions as needed to enhance our audit framework.